AGBE - Agricultural Business and Econ

 AGBE 210IS Economics of Ag Business: 3 Credits (3 Lec)

-PREREQUISITE: ECNS 101IS.
-(Sp) This course provides an introduction to marketing, trade, risk, strategic, resource, and financial management of farms/ranches and agribusiness firms in the domestic and global economy.
+PREREQUISITE: ECNS 101IS or ECNS 132.
+(Sp) This course provides an introduction to marketing, trade, risk, strategic, natural resources, and financial management of farms/ranches and agribusiness firms in the domestic and global economy.
 Basic economic principles will be applied to farm/ranch and agribusiness management, marketing, and international agricultural trade issues

 View Course Outcomes: